Did you receive mail from us?

 What we're mailing Now

-We need information about your income to confirm your eligibility for a 2022 STAR credit (Form RP-5310-WSP)
+We need more information to confirm your eligibility for the Enhanced STAR exemption (Form RP-5311-OWS)

 Types of Mail we send